While I recently shared my eco-friendly gift ideas post, something I wanted to chat about today are secondhand gift ideas.

 Gifts are unwanted for a number of reasons.
 It could be the wrong size or style, or just not to their taste.
 It could be a duplicate of something they already have.
 Just because it’s unwanted, doesn’t mean there is anything wrong with it.
 Indeed, someone’s unwanted gift could be another person’s treasure, so it is worth keeping an eye out in case it’s the perfect thing for your loved one.

 Charity shops and Facebook Marketplace are good places to look for unused and unboxed items – just check the box hasn’t been torn or ripped. eBay and Depop are good for clothes that still have their tags on them but haven’t been worn.
+Here are my top places to shop for secondhand clothes online.

 What would you add to this list?
 I’d love to hear!